Saturday, May 11, 2019

 Tiffany Corr-Red Carpet Emcee

-Tiffany joins Dancing with Vero’s Stars with an “all-star” resume in broadcasting.
+The Red Carpet to the entrance of Riverside Theatre is the spot where all the excitement begins.
+One-by-one, the dancers and their instructors are chauffeured to the red carpet by the sleek classy cars from Genesis where this year’s returning emcee will welcome them to the screaming crowds.
+Vero Beach’s own Tiffany Corr joins Dancing with Vero’s Stars with an “all-star” resume in broadcasting.
 For eight years she worked for NBC Sports as a sports reporter based out of New York City.
-She covered the Beijing Olympics, multiple Super Bowls, Notre Dame college football, MLB and NBA All-Star games, Nascar Awards Red Carpet, AMA Motocross, ski and snowboard competitions and the Westminster Dog Show.
+Ms. Corr covered the Beijing Olympics, multiple Super Bowls, Notre Dame College football, MLB and NBA All-Star games, Nascar Awards Red Carpet, AMA Motocross, ski and snowboard competitions and the Westminster Dog Show.
 She co-hosted weekly Fantasy Football shows, Hardball Talk and Buzzer Beater and many more network sports shows.
 Tiffany also covered the New York Mets as the host of Mets Weekly and served as a fill-in reporter during games.

 Healthy Start Coalition